With you, every step

 Training Programs & Tips.

-The Running Room is the official Running Store and Training Clinic partner of the Scotiabank Calgary Marathon and is sharing their training schedule weekly for the Scotiabank Marathon, Centaur Subaru Half Marathon, Jugo Juice 10KM and GoodLife Fitness Family 5KM Walk and Run.
-Please note you can walk any distance so long as you finish in the allotted 6.5 hour road closure that ends at 1:30 p.m.
+Run Calgary is sharing training schedules weekly for the Scotiabank Marathon, Centaur Subaru Half Marathon, Jugo Juice 10KM and GoodLife Fitness Family 5KM Walk and Run.
+Please note you can walk any distance so long as you finish in the allotted 6.5 hour road closure that ends at 2:00 p.m.

 The world-class programming at GoodLife Fitness will help you get ready for any distance.
 Visit a facility near you for a tour, to learn about personal training options or take a variety of classes.
 And for teens, aged 12 to 17, GoodLife Fitness offers free access from July to September.
 Learn more.